dustinpfister/blog_posts/_posts/js-javascript-mouse.md

 ## 8 - Simulation of mouse events

-I will often be in a situation in which I would want to simulate a client event by way of some javaScript code rather than my actually using my mouse.
+I will often be in a situation in which I would want to simulate a client event by way of some javaScript code rather than by actually using my mouse.
 So then in this section I will be going over a few examples that have to do with simulating mouse events using javaScript.
 When it comes to element object references there is a [click method](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/click) that can be called that will work well enough in most cases when I just want to simulate a client event at an element, and I do not care about various details.
 However another way is by creating a custom event object and then passing that event object to the [dispatch event method](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/dispatchEvent) of an element object reference which is a great way to go about simulating all kind of events in general beyond just that of mouse events.

 ### 8.1 - basic example just using the client method

-For this example I just have an event hander attached to the window object that will step a count when clicked.
+For this example I just have an event handler attached to the window object that will step a count when clicked.
 I am then just calling the click method off of the body element by way of the reference attached to the document object.

 ```html
 <html>